jaemnkm/design-system-2/_components/search.md

 <div class="preview">
   <div class="usajobs-search-no-results">
     <p>Sorry, no job announcements were found.</p>
-    <h4>Search Suggestions</h4>
+    <h4>Search suggestions</h4>
     <ul>
       <li>Check your spelling.</li>
-      <li>Try using more general <a href="http://usajobs.github.io/help-center/how-to/search/advanced/keyword/">keywords</a>.</li>
+      <li>Use more generic <a href="http://usajobs.github.io/help-center/how-to/search/keyword/">keywords</a> or fewer keywords.</li>
-      <li>For a more specific search try applying <a href="https://www.usajobs.gov/Search/AdvancedSearch">advanced search filters</a>.</li>
+      <li>Use the filters located on the right to broaden or narrow your search - expaned the <strong>Show options with 0 jobs</strong> to see more options. <a href="https://usajobs.github.io/help/how-to/search/filters/">Learn more about filters</a>.</li>
-      <li>For guidance on our job categories and occupation titles please visit <a href="http://usajobs.github.io/help-center/how-to/search/advanced/occupational-series/">Federal government occupation titles</a>.
-We may just be using a different name or description for the job you are looking for.</li>
+      <li>Review the <a href="http://usajobs.github.io/help/how-to/search/series/">federal occupation titles</a> - we may be using a different job title or description for what you're looking for.</li>
     </ul>
   </div>
 </div>